joeyespo/gesso.js/README.md

 Usage
 -----

-1. Initialize a new package and add the Gesso runtime as a dependency:
+1. Initialize a new package:

     ```bash
     $ npm init
+    ```

+2. Add Gesso as a dependency:

+    ```bash
     $ npm install -S gesso
     ```

-2. Create a new `index.js` file and add your code.
+3. Create a new `index.js` file and add your code.
 For example:

     ```js
     // Get the canvas context